Mike Bickle Is Forever Unfit For Ministry

 Review of “7 Simple Ways to Test Prophecy” by Joshua Lewis of Remnant Radio

-So, for all the corruption in the KC prophetic history and movement, unrepentant Bickle is forever unfit for ministry.
+So, for all the corruption in the Kansas City prophetic history and movement, unrepentant Bickle is forever unfit for ministry.

-I pray that the people of God will see through this and reject his attempt.
+I pray that the people of God will see through this and reject his attempt to return to ministry.
 I trust they won’t make excuses for him.

 RELATED